-As the name suggests, moisturisers can help to lock in moisture and boost hydration in the skin, so finding the right one is even more important for those with dry skin.
-Look for a thick cream-based product that contains ingredients like squalane, hyaluronic acid or glycerin.
+As the name suggests, hydrators can help to lock in moisture and boost hydration in the skin, so finding the right one is even more important for those with dry skin.
+Look for a product that contains ingredients like squalane, hyaluronic acid or glycerin.
 Apply moisturiser twice a day after cleansing in the morning and night.
 Traditional moisturisers just mask the problem, so look for a product that has hydrating properties, and supports your skin's natural hydration process.

 Products to try:

 With Hyaluronic acid, antioxidants and botanical ingredients, this moisturiser hydrates dry skin whilst soothing and promoting healing.

 Great for those with very dry skin or eczema, this hydrator calms irritation and redness with moisture-boosting ingredients.

 Tip 4: Exfoliate

 Exfoliating may sound scary if you have dry skin, especially if it's sensitive and inflamed.
 But, exfoliating can work wonders for improving the look and feel of flaky rough patches.
 Plus, by removing dead skin cells from the surface of the skin, your skincare products will be able to be better absorbed, so hydrating ingredients can do their job properly.